 - Inpatient Services, including a luminal GI service, hepatology service, and consultation service at University Hospital and the VA.

-- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at the East Ann Arbor Ambulatory Surgery and Medical Procedures Center, as well as at the Northville Health Center, the Livonia Center for Specialty Care, and the VA.
+- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at East Ann Arbor Ambulatory Surgery and Medical Procedures Center, as well as Northville Health Center, Livonia Center for Specialty Care, and the VA.

 The Gastroenterology Division also has established a number of clinical centers of excellence, including the Hepatology Program, the Crohn's and Colitis Program, the Wilson Disease Program, the multidisciplinary Michigan Bowel Control Program, and the Functional Bowel Disorders Program.

 In addition to their clinical excellence, the University of Michigan Gastroenterology faculty also provide numerous educational programs to physicians and patients in Michigan and the surrounding areas.
 Our Continuing Medical Education network offers several courses and over 100 single lectures annually.